kat-ash59/AnimalSpaAndRetreat/README.md

 An eat method that takes an int parameter (the amount of food it is being fed), and displays something like "Don't bother me, I'm eating ... lbs of food" (where ... is the value of the int parameter).

 Animal Subclasses
 Your animal retreat must have room for at least 10 kinds of Animals.
-They do not expect to fill every room when they open, but there are at least 3 of your animal subclasses that made early reservations that will occupy the spa when open (1 of each kind-of subclass you've created).
+They do not expect to fill every room

 Examples: Hippo, Tarantula, Dragon, Xenomorph